mattpetty/mattpetty.github.io/content/posts/python_ipaddress_module/index.md

 (notice that many of the returned addresses are actually IPv4Address objects!)

-Also, using *IPv4Address* and *IPv4Network* objects together enables the ability to quickly determine if a given address is part of a given subnet:
+Also, using *IPv4Address* and *IPv4Network* objects together enables the ability to quickly determine if a given address is part of a given subnet using the **"in"** keyword:

 ```python
 >>> ipaddress.IPv4Address("192.0.2.42") in ipaddress.IPv4Network("192.0.2.0/24")